 One of the unique opportunities offered by Honors Program is to create your own major.
 Stetson has more than eighty majors and minors to satiate your intellectual curiosity, but can you imagine what you could do by combining two or three of them?
 That’s what the Self-Defined Major is: a unique combination of disciplines specially tailored to your intellectual trajectory and professional goals.

-We know that learning happens inside and beyond the classroom.
-For this reason, Stetson University provides Honors students with funds to apply to any project that will advance their academic goals while empowering them to think bigger and beyond campus.
-In most recent years, students have used the stipend to organize a spiritual journey from Perpignan Castle in Southern France to the Cathedral of Santiago de Compostela in Northwestern Spain, purchase scientific equipment to design a study about effects of cancerous cells on young mice, and travel to the archives in the University of Dublin in Ireland to investigate the birth of Anglo-Saxon philosophy.
+Learning happens inside and beyond the classroom.
+That is why Stetson University provides Honors students with a dedicated stipend to fund any project that will advance your academic goals, empowering you to think bigger and beyond campus.
+In most recent years, students have used the stipend to organize a spiritual journey to the Cathedral of Santiago de Compostela in Northwestern Spain, to purchase scientific equipment to conduct research on skin cancer, and travel to archives in Dublin to investigate the birth of Anglo-Saxon philosophy.

 - Yohann Ripert, PhD, Director of the Honors Program, Assistant Professor of French and Francophone Studies

-- Randall Croom, PhD, Associate Professor of Management
+- Randall Croom, PhD, Assistant Director of the Honors Program and Associate Professor of Management

 - Kevin Winchell, Director of Community Engagement